dotnet/csharplang/proposals/roles.md

     ;
 ```

-TODO we may need to allow a role to be defined on top of multiple other roles.
+TODO2 we may need to allow a role to be defined on top of multiple other roles.
 `role DiamondRole : NarrowerUnderlyingType, BaseRole1, Interface1, BaseRole2, Interface2 { }`
 We should assume multiple inheritance for now.
 Will update syntax to allow multiple inherited roles.
 In that syntax, the first type will be the underlying type.